soundwrightpro/FRUITY-NILA/README.md

 * don't know what a button does?
 Press it and look at the hint bar.
 Spells it all out for you.
 * **volume** displayed in dB on the OLED (my thanks to Image-Line for the assist)
 * **Piano Roll** shown as "PR: " with track name and **Browser** when selected show on OLED
+* consolidated into one file for easier updates
+* status messages on OLED when corresponding buttons are pushed, eg. **auto** (shift + auto) now shows the snap setting on the OLED

 ## Known Issues
 * **scale, arp** buttons are exclusive to the Komplete Kontrol and the **ideas** button is exclusive to Machine.